 A six-figure royal allowance

-Though she doesn’t need the money, Markle could still be privy to a potential allowance when she becomes Her Royal Highness, the Duchess of Sussex.
+Though she doesn’t need the money, Markle could still be privy to a potential allowance now that she is Her Royal Highness, the Duchess of Sussex.
 In addition to his inheritance and expenses that are covered by his father, Prince Harry also receives an annual allowance of $450,000 from his late mother’s estate.

 Though a portion of those funds may not be formally allocated to Markle because of tax reasons, we’re sure some of them will go to her lifestyle.